COVID-19 pandemic in Europe: International comparisons

 In March 2022, The Lancet published a study comparing excess mortality rates per 100,000 population, in 191 countries in the world, over the first two years of the pandemic (2020 and 2021).
 The study showed that amongst the major western European countries, those with the highest rates were Italy with 227, Portugal 202, Spain 187, Belgium 147, and the Netherlands 140.
 The average was 140 and below that were the United Kingdom at 127, France 124, and Germany 121 - the difference between these three was not statistically significant - and that Ireland (13) and the Scandinavian countries had lower rates.

 Economic activity decreased by almost 4% in the majority of sub-regions in Europe in 2020, which was similar to the global average of 3.2%.
 However, the variance between nations is prominent.
 The high infection and mortality rates of the pandemic in countries in the Western Balkans, the Eastern Neighbourhood, and Central and Eastern Europe meant they faced deeper recessions.

 From 2019 to 2020, there was also a difference in how EU countries were adapting to new COVID-19 regulations, one of them being work from home.
 The proportion of EU enterprises employing advanced digital technology in their operations expanded dramatically during that time.
 From 2020 to 2021, this percentage remained relatively stable, reaching 61% in 2021, compared to 63% in 2020 and 58% in 2019.

 Since the beginning of 2020, EU enterprises that embraced advanced digital technology and invested in becoming more digital during the pandemic have increased the number of employees they employ.
 The number of non-digital enterprises that downsized was also greater than the share of non-digital firms that had positive job growth.
 Non-digital companies had a negative net employment balance.

-The Czech Republic was the top-performing EU country for the usage of advanced digital technologies during the pandemic.
+According to a survey of firms by the European Investment Bank, the Czech Republic was the top-performing EU country for the usage of advanced digital technologies during the pandemic.
 Finland was the top performing EU country in terms of digital infrastructure and the use of formal strategic business monitoring.
-Austria is leading digitalization adoption during the COVID-19 pandemic.
-Cyprus is leading software and data investment.
-Sweden is at the top for investing in digital training for their employees.
+Austria had the highest percentage of firms becoming more digital during the COVID-19 pandemic.
+Cyprus led software and data investment, and firms in Sweden invested in digital training for their employees at the highest rate.